 The Assassin’s Creed film adaptation may not have done what it was supposed to at the box-office (or with critics for that matter) but that doesn’t mean Ubisoft, the company behind the video games, is slowing down on that front.
 Long in development alongside it has been Splinter Cell, a Tom Clancy-inspired first person shooter that has had Tom Hardy attached as the lead since 2012.
-Now, with Assassin’s Creed continuing its international roll-out (and talk of a sequel or even a trilogy very much a question mark), Collider got to ask producer Basil Iwanyk, who is promoting John Wick: Chapter 2, for an update on the proposed feature film.
+Now, with Assassin’s Creed continuing its international roll-out, Collider got to ask producer Basil Iwanyk, who is promoting John Wick: Chapter 2, for an update on the proposed feature film.

 Iwanyk confirmed he is still a producer on the project, which has followed a similar path as Creed by attaching an up-and-coming male actor at the inception and involving them as a producer.
 That is clearly the case here, as Iwanyk noted the script, while “a little long,” incorporated notes made by Hardy and the plan is for the British actor (currently threatening his way through 19th century London on FX’s miniseries Taboo) to read the new draft next month.
 As far as how Assassin’s Creed box office performance impacts Splinter Cell‘s development, Iwanyk delineated.